undergrad-partner-school

 Student Organizations

 There are 129 student organizations and groups with open membership at this school.
-This number includes sororities and fraternities.
-The percentage of male students who are members of organizations is 5 and female students 5.
-The student organization that attracts the greatest number of students is Blue Crew, followed by CRU and International Student Association.
+That includes sororities and fraternities.
+At this school, 5% of male students are members of social organizations, while that percentage is 5 for female students.
+The student organization that has the biggest membership is Blue Crew, followed by CRU and International Student Association.
 Other popular student organizations at this school are Student Run Sports and Student Government Association.

-If you're a fan of the performing arts, there is a drama club you can get involved in.
-You have a passion for media and communication?
+There is a drama club you can join if acting is something that interests you.
+Interested in media and communication?
 The University of Alabama in Huntsville publishes its own newspaper.

 Student Services